The Atrium Society Directors

 Education Director of the Brave New Child Peace Museum

-Dr. Terrence Webster-Doyle is a BioCognetic Educator, an author who has a Ph.D. in Health and Human Services, a Master's Degree in Humanistic Psychology, and and a life-time secondary and community college teaching credential.
+Dr. Terrence Webster-Doyle is a BioCognetic Educator, an author who has a Ph.D. in Health and Human Services, a Master's Degree in Humanistic Psychology/Counseling, and and a life-time secondary and community college teaching credential.
 Dr. Webster-Doyle taught at Sonoma State University and Santa Rosa Community College in California in Psychology, Philosophy, Education for Peace and Youth At Risk Counseling.
 He is a respected educator in the field of Bully/Victim Cycle from the "playground to the battlefield" having written over 100 internationally acclaimed, award winning literary works for young people and adults that focus on understanding what prevents peace – prejudicial conditioned thinking emanating from the primitive biological brain.

 Dr. Webster-Doyle has won the prestigious Benjamin Franklin Literary Award 10 times and created the first major book on bullying, Why is Everybody Always Picking on Me?
 A Guide to Handling Bullies, which has been a highly acclaimed, international best seller.